top of page

 I offer a free 15-minute consultation

-My approach is relational and depth-oriented, informed by psychoanalytic thinking and expressive arts traditions.
+Hello!
+I'm Laura.
+I've been working in mental health for 5 years.
+My approach is relational and depth-oriented, informed by psychoanalytic thinking, somatic experience and expressive arts traditions.
 Alongside conversation, we may draw on metaphor, imagination, story, or creative expression when it helps something become more visible or understandable.
-My style is warm, direct, and thoughtful, with room for humor and play.
-I tend to be a good fit for people who are looking for therapy that moves beyond symptom management toward deeper understanding, integration, and a stronger sense of agency in their lives.
+My style is warm, direct, and thoughtful, with room for humor and play -- and I don't hesitate to challenge my clients.
+I tend to be a good fit for people who are looking for therapy that moves beyond symptom management toward deeper and somatically inclined understanding, integration sense of agency in their lives.

 individual Therapy